blissful-code/spirals-v1/README.md

 ## Settings explanations

-Ring Size Range: Determines the minimum and maximum "size" that a ring can be.
-The units are in milliseconds because this is actually the rate at which new rings spawn which correlates with their size.
+Ring Spacing Range: Determines the minimum and maximum "size" that a ring can be.
+The units are measured as a percentage of the diagonal screen size.

-Expansion Speed - The rate of expansion measured in px/sec
+Expansion Speed - The rate of expansion measured in diagonal screen size.
+This can be expressed as px/sec but scales on a fucntion of screen size.

 Color Palette - The set of colors that are displayed in the rings.
 Order matters.